lbmendes/armbian-settings/README.md

 pacmd set-default-sink $(pacmd list-sinks | grep 'name:' | grep -i 'hdmi' | cut -f 2 -d: | tr -d '<> ')
 ~~~

-This change is not persistent, to make it persistent add the command above in the file /etc/rc.local
+This change is not persistent, to make it persistent add the command above in end of the file ~/.bashrc
+(Do this with your user, not root/sudo)

 ##### Disable the desktop environment